kiyounglee/You-Dont-Know-JS/async & performance/ch3.md

 # You Don't Know JS: Async & Performance
 # Chapter 3: Promises

-In Chapter 2, we identified two major categories of deficiencies with using callbacks to express program asynchrony and manage concurrency: [lack of sequentiality and lack of trustability]().
+In Chapter 2, we identified two major categories of deficiencies with using callbacks to express program asynchrony and manage concurrency: [**lack of sequentiality**]() and [**lack of trustability**]().
 Now that we understand the problems more intimately, it's time we turn our attention to patterns that can address them.

 The issue we want to address first is the [***inversion of control***](), the trust that is so fragilely held and so easily lost.